yohans14/UTA-VIRT-BO-FSF-PT-10-2021-U-B/11-Express/01-Activities/03-POST-Requests/README.md

 * It is done when I have created a route that logs when a user has made a GET request.

-* It is done when I have created a route that logs when a user has made a POST request.
+* It is done when I ha ve created a route that logs when a user has made a POST request.

 * It is done when, if I test my route using Insomnia, GET and POST requests are logged.